dk14/wolfram-mega/docs/dsl.md

 ## Biomial pricing (conclusion)

 With great power comes great responsibility.
 Electricity is food, even if it comes from nuclear powerplant - there are still humans maintaining such a plant.
-Although nuclear powerplant is much more efficient, French are sensible in this matter.
+Although nuclear powerplant is much more efficient, French appear to be sensible in this matter.

 In any case, it is best to keep contracts human-interpretable, even if computational resources appear hardly bounded.
 It is a win-win approach - you neither speculate statistical voodoo, nor waste computational resources.